 The genesis of this book lay in a search for a text that could be used to guide students through the challenges of preparing a dissertation.
 Having failed to find something which inspired us, we were struck by the vast experience available within our own institution.
-This book draws upon the talents and accumulated wisdom of our colleagues in the School of Management and Languages at Herriot-Watt University.
-We are sincerely grateful to all those who have helped in producing the book but would draw particular attention to Tim Goodfellow whose stoic acceptance of an unreasonably short deadline helped bring the project to life.
-We would also like to express our thanks to Andrew MacLaren who, in Chapter 4, who helped us to conceptualise Research Philosophy using the analogy of a comfortable bed!
+This book draws upon the talents and accumulated wisdom of our colleagues in the School of Management and Languages at Heriot-Watt University.
+To our colleagues at Goodfellow Publishers, we remain indebted.
+Sally, Tim and Mac each showed a willingness to help bring a complex project to market in an unrealistically short time scale.
+Their calm and stoic acceptance of the production schedule were much appreciated and the professionalism of their work was exceptional.
+Thomas Farrington played a key role in checking and polishing the manuscript and we are also indebted to him for the speed and accuracy of his work.